-In the example of Figure 2, the solution mentioned above is the optimum in this sense, which only has 5 switches (shown as arrows in Figure 2).
-However, in the general case, assuming the arrival time of all the interesting packets are known, finding a scheduling scheme that minimizes the number of monitor switches is an NP-hard problem (when the number of monitors is less than the number of channels).
-In addition, the prediction algorithm cannot forecast very far ahead, and prediction errors are inevitable.
+For the example in Figure 3, the solution mentioned above is the optimum in this sense, which only has 5 switches (shown as arrows in Figure 3).
+However, in a general case, finding a scheduling scheme that minimizes the number of monitor switches is not easy (when the number of monitors is less than the number of channels).
+The arrival time of the future PoIs is not deterministic.
+The prediction algorithm cannot forecast very far ahead, and prediction errors are inevitable.
 Therefore, it is not feasible to establish an algorithm that always gives the optimal solution.

 Instead, we propose a greedy method to schedule the monitors with relatively few channel switches.
-If an interesting packet will arrive within v ms by prediction and no monitor is now in this channel, a scheduling activity is triggered.
+We choose a greedy algorithm because the packet arrival prediction can only forecast the near future, which has a myopic nature.
+The method we use is explained as follows.
+If a PoI will arrive within v ms by prediction and no monitor is now in this channel, a scheduling activity is triggered.
 Among all the available monitors, the one that currently has the longest "free interval" is selected and switched to capture this packet.
 The monitor will stay in this channel until being scheduled and switched again.
 The algorithm is shown as follows.

-An upcoming packet in channel i triggers scheduling

-latestNext = 0; monitorSel = -1 ;
+An upcoming packet in channel i triggers scheduling latestNext = 0; monitorSel = -1;

-for any monitor $j \in AM$
+for any monitor $j \in AM_i$

 if $(a_N^{ch(j)} > \text{latestNext})$

 lastestNext = $a_N^{ch(j)}$;

 monitorSel = j ;

 if (monitorSel != -1)

 switch monitor monitorSel to channel i

-delete monitorSel from AM
+delete monitorSel from AM_i

 else return false